 We recommend two methods for brewing your Cold Front: Cold Brew and Iced Pour Over.

-Brew for 12-18 hours
+Steep for 12-18 hours

 Iced Pour Over

 The Iced Pour Over is incredibly easy.
 We feel we get the most well rounded and expressive flavor of our Cold Front Blend with a 50/50 water to ice ratio.
-The goal of this method is to brew a stronger concentrated coffee that is diluted to the proper consistency when the ice melts.
-This quick and direct contact with ice also stops the brew process early by rapidly cooling the coffee, giving the coffee a brighter flavor not found in the Cold Brew Method.
+The goal of this method is to brew a stronger concentrated coffee that is diluted to the proper consistency as the ice melts.
+This quick and direct contact with ice also stops the brew process early by rapidly cooling the coffee, giving the coffee a brighter flavor not found in the Cold Brew method.